CodeYourFuture/CYF-Workshops/dad-joke/readme.md

 >    When the user clicks the "Get Joke" button
 >    Then an error message will display instead of a joke

-## Tasks
+## 🐛 Debug

-Commit after each task
+❗ Commit after completing each task ❗

-1. Break code into separate files - HTML, JS, CSS
+1. Separate code into separate files - HTML, JS, CSS
-2. Fix functionality for Acceptance Criteria 1 only
+2. Fix functionality for acceptance criterion 1 only

-3. Fix functionality for Acceptance Criteria 2 only
 Navigator:

+- Describe out loud the current behaviour in the user interface
+- Describe what you should expect to see given the acceptance criterion
+- Step through the code to make sense of where the bug is coming from

+3. Fix functionality for acceptance criterion 2 only

+Navigator:

-- Describe the current behaviour in the user interface -
+- Describe out loud the current behaviour in the user interface
+- Describe what you should expect to see given the acceptance criterion
+- Step through the code to make sense of where the bug is coming from

-4. Check all Acceptance criteria are working
+4. Check all acceptance criteria are working ( including 3 )
 5. Add a loading indicator that displays until the joke is fetched

+## Refactor 🧹

+1. Refactor `getJokes` to use async/await

-### Add Styling
+## Add Styling

-1. Add some CSS styling to style.css file to make the app look nicer
+1. Add some CSS styling to a style.css file to make the app look nicer
 1. Style the button, heading, and joke container
-1. Add transitions/animations for loading indicator
+1. Add transitions/animations for loading indicator if time